moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 ----

-# Our Approach to Using CI/CD For Data Science
+## Our Approach to Using CI/CD For Data Science

-## Training Models
+### Training Models

-When it comes to training models, there are trade-offs to training on your local machine vs. training via CI.
+When it comes to training and scoring machine learning models, there are trade-offs to using your local machine vs. CI.
 Our approach is flexible to allow a user to do both.

 - When executing training runs on your local machine users will be able to:
   - Execute training code using local resources and python builds specific to the machine